 It started with learning that almost all sorted plastic is sent all over Europe for recycling, which mostly consists of incineration.
-We believe this is a huge loss in valuable material, plus unnecessarily bad for the environment in the long run.
+We believe this is a huge loss in valuable material, plus a loss opportunity for greater innovation in plastic recycling and circular economy systems.

 What kinds of plastic can you recycle?

 So far we can only recycle types 2, 4 and 5 since they possess better qualities for recycling.
 In the future, with the help of research and more infrastructure we hope to be able to take other types too.

 There is a sorting system in Oslo, why do we need this?